SebastianSigur/LokaverkefniSmartAlarm/README.md

 ```

 By utilizing the predicted sleep stages, the original alarm time, and the user-defined rules, the `find_optimal_wakeup()` function determines a new alarm time that aims to minimize sleep inertia or grogginess upon awakening.

-This process demonstrates how the user's heart rate data is collected, processed, and used to predict sleep stages, ultimately leading to the calculation of an optimized wake-up time based on the user's preferences.